- Map & Itinerary

 - Conquer this epic 250km coast to coast journey under your own steam

 - Mountain bike, hike, white-water raft and kayak across Costa Rica Coast to Coast

 - Discover amazing landscapes and wildlife from the Pacific Coast to the Caribbean

 - Explore Manuel Antonio National Park, perfect for sloth and monkey spotting

-- Mountain bike and trek up and over the impressive Continental Divide
+- Cross the impressive Continental Divide

 - Receive a complimentary Water-To-Go Bottle to help illuminate our plastic footprint in Costa Rica.